Install Plone add-ons#

 This chapter explains how to install add-ons as Python packages to extend the functionality of the Plone backend or Classic UI.

-Add a line with the name of your add-on in the file backend/requirements.txt
+Add the name of your add-on in the file backend/pyproject.toml in the section dependencies.

 default_context: